GintasS/discord-bot-chat-gpt-identify-harmful-content/README.md

 #### Deploying to AWS

+0. Create a AWS RDS instance to host the PostgreSQL database.
 1. Make sure the program works, run at least once to check if the discord bot is running.
 2. In the ```.env``` file, change the ```CURRENT_ENVIRONMENT_NAME``` variable to use ```PROD``` .
 3. Run Docker command from the terminal to build an image: